panta82/node_argument_parsers/article.md

 ![](static/command-line-args.png)

+#### Thoughts

 - Very nice help screen.
 I appreciate the suport for adding custom help sections.
 I only wish they'd allow adding multiple sections under one header (eg. an intro text, a table, a final remark).

 - Documentation is pretty good, they have both example usage code and API listings.

+- In my implementation, I was a bit lazy and added help for all subcommands on the main help screen.
+There is nothing stopping me from separating it into command-specific help screens, if I wanted it to work that way.

 - There is no support for positional arguments.
 I had to implement my own on top of the library, using its primitives.

 - No attention was put into user feedback.
 The library throws ugly errors and, once again, it's up to my code to catch them and make something user-friendly out of them.

-- Library supports adding ASCII banners to output, which I find super cool.
+- Library supports adding ASCII banners to output, which is super cool.
 Unfortunately, I found alignment a bit buggy when I tried using backslash characters anywhere inside the ASCII art.

+#### Conclusion

-##### `command-line-args` gives you a basic toolbox to parse args and show nice help output, but requires you to pull your sleeves to get something more advanced going.
-Recommend for advanced programmers that have the time to fiddle a bit and make things work exactly how they like them.
+`command-line-args` gives you a basic toolbox to parse args and show nice help output, but requires you to pull your sleeves to get something more advanced going.
+Recommend for advanced programmers that have the time to fiddle a bit and make things work exactly how they like.

 ### argparse